facebookarchive/dfuse/README.md

 $ make dfuse ENABLE_64BIT=1
 ```

+### Dub
+dfuse comes with experimental support for [dub](http://code.dlang.org/), a package manager for D. See the dub documentation how to build and use dub.

 ## Installing dfuse
 At the moment the dfuse makefile doesn't support an install target.
 It is
 recommended to just include the library in a project at this point.